Fluoxetine for Genetic Disorder

 You may need to stop taking certain medications.
 If you are currently using monoamine oxidase inhibitors, other selective serotonin reuptake inhibitors, tricyclic antidepressants, or drugs that affect metabolism through specific enzymes, you cannot participate in the trial.

-Is fluoxetine generally safe for humans?
+Is there any evidence suggesting that fluoxetine is likely to be safe for humans?

 Danielle Baribeau, MD, PhD